skiano/teamjam/README.md

 # teamjam

-Run a live code challenge for a group of people.
+Run a real-time code challenge for teams.

 ## Goals